 Around the house, paved driveways and shaded walkways are susceptible to black ice.

 One of the most dangerous aspects of black ice – besides being so slick – is that it’s difficult to see.
 While black ice can sometimes be seen in certain lighting, most of the time, it’s practically invisible.
 When conditions are slippery, be especially mindful of your surroundings and what is coming up ahead.
 When the temperature is low, glossy surfaces could potentially mean black ice.
 Whether you are in the car or on foot, slow down.

 Black Ice Protection

 Winter can bring many hazards, like damaging winds and heavy snow.
-To protect your assets this winter, make sure your home and auto insurance policies are up-to-date.
-When it comes to car accidents or slips and falls where you’re responsible for causing personal injury to someone else, these policies should cover you.
+To protect your home and vehicles this winter, make sure your insurance policies are up to date.
+When it comes to car accidents or slips and falls where you’re responsible for personal injury to someone else, these policies should cover you.